Why study Sustainable Urban Mobility Transitions at the EIT Urban Mobility Master School?

 The Sustainable Urban Mobility Transitions program welcomes students with an array of backgrounds and experiences.
 The program is ideal for students with a bachelor’s degree in Engineering, Information Science, Computer Science, Statistics, Geoinformation Technology, Urban Planning, Geography, and/or Economics.
 Additional disciplines are welcome, provided students have a solid foundation in quantitative approaches to solving problems and verifiable experience in programming, calculus, linear algebra, and mathematical statistics.

 How is the program structured?

 All programs at the EIT Urban Mobility Master School follow the same scheme:

-- In the second year, students will choose from several more specialized courses in both technical content and innovation and entrepreneurship.
+In the second year, students will choose from several more specialized courses in both technical contents as well as innovation and entrepreneurship.
 Students will also participate in a shorter challenge project that includes an internship at a company or organization working to meet urban mobility challenges.
 To complete their degree, in the second year, students will carry out an independent master thesis, combining and demonstrating their full set of technical and entrepreneurial skills.

-- You will have a wide range of career opportunities, within the public and private sector, as well as the business know-how to start your own business or conduct rigorous research.
+You will have a wide range of career opportunities, within the public and private sector, as well as have the know-how to start your own business or conduct rigorous research.

-The available universities for the Advanced Mobility Services program are**:
+The available universities for the Sustainable Urban Mobility Transitions program are**: